aarch64-laptops/debian-cdimage/README.md

 The repository contains the Debian CD image [releases](https://github.com/aarch64-laptops/debian-cdimage/releases) for AArch64
 Laptops.
-The CD image works on AArch64 laptops in the same way as what people usually see on X86 devices.
+The CD image works on AArch64 laptops in the same way as what people usually see on x86 devices.
 This guide only highlights the quirks we need to deal with on AArch64 laptops.
-The CD image is tested on Lenovo Yoga C630 laptop with the following conditions.
+The CD image is tested on Lenovo Yoga C630 and Flex 5G laptops with the following conditions.

 * [Secure Boot](https://github.com/aarch64-laptops/build#disabling-secure-boot-on-the-lenovo-c630) is disabled.
 * The laptop has Windows 10 installed.